wafflecomposite/15.ai-Python-API/README.md

 ## Usage
 ### As command line tool:
-You can use `fifteen_api.py` as a standalone executable in terminal.
+You can use `fifteen_api.py` as executable in terminal.
 Launch it with

     python3 fifteen_api.py
  You will get a list of characters and their available emotions, and you can use them right there to get your text-to-speech dreams come true as .wav files.